GymLens/Mobile-Development/README.md

   Automatically classifies gym equipment using machine learning and provides instructional videos for proper use.

 - **Running Activity Tracker**
-  Tracks running activities, measuring distance, duration, and progress.
+  Tracks running activities, measuring distance and duration.

 - **Chatbot Assistance**
   A chatbot that provides fitness advice, workout plans, and more.